-example 1:
+example 1 : Direct inheritance.

-The field "sst" which is part (or a child) of the field\definition will inherit the value "ave(X)" of the attribute "operation" from its parent "field definition".
+The field "sst" which is part (or a child) of the field\definition will inherit the value "average" of the attribute "operation" from its parent.
 Note that a child can overwrite the attribute definition inherited from its parents.
-In the example above, the field "sss" will therefore output instantaneous values instead of average values.
+In the example above, the field "sss" will for example output instantaneous values instead of average values.